The Frequently Asked Questions that are specifically associated with the Undergraduate Course Facilitator Training and Resources Program.

 To help with your planning process, you can refer to the Academic Senate’s Unit Value Worksheet on page 2 of the Course Proposal Form (CPF) packet.

 You can't enroll in your own class for credit, nor can you receive units for facilitating your course.
 However, in some cases student facilitators can arrange to receive Independent Study (99/199) units for the work of creating their course with their faculty sponsor.
-The details of these arrangements vary on a case by case basis depending on the discretion of the sponsoring faculty and department, so we recommend reaching out these parties directly for more information.
+The details of these arrangements vary on a case by case basis depending on the discretion of the sponsoring faculty and department, so we recommend reaching out to these parties directly for more information.

 Faculty Sponsors and Departmental Staff